UW-Madison-DSI/pelicanfs/README.md

 ### Getting an FSMap

 Sometimes various systems that interact with an fsspec want a key-value mapper rather than a url.
 To do that, call the `PelicanMap` function with the namespace path and a `PelicanFileSystem` object rather than using the fsspec `get_mapper` call.
-For example
+For example:

 ```python
 from pelicanfs.core import PelicanFileSystem, PelicanMap